-Fig. \ref{fig4} further demonstrates the effectiveness of the proposed method.
+Fig. \ref{fig2} further demonstrates the effectiveness of the proposed method.
 In all subfigures, a downward trend is visible in the validation mAP curves for (a) full training, while the training loss also decreases the fastest, indicating over-fitting.
 On the other hand, the proposed method gradually reduces the training loss while improving the validation mAP, or at least preventing it from decreasing, especially for higher $\rho$.
-These observations show that the proposed method not only reduces memory usage but also helps in stable model convergence.
+These observations show that the proposed method helps in stable model convergence while reducing memory usage.